-R. Michael (Mike) Northrup leads the Cowles and Thompson Appellate team.
+R. Michael (Mike) Northrup leads the Cowles Thompson Appellate team.
 He practices in both trial and appellate courts in a range of matters including personal injury, insurance issues, employment law, commercial disputes, and zoning disputes.

-Cowles and Thompson, LLC is a full-service law firm with offices in Dallas and Plano, Texas.
+Cowles Thompson, LLC is a full-service law firm with offices in Dallas and Plano, Texas.
 Established in 1978, the firm has long served the Dallas-Fort Worth region, Texas, and the nation.
-Cowles and Thompson attorneys strive to provide effective, creative, efficient solutions for their clients’ most complex problems, including critical litigation and appeals, employment, business formation and transactions, creditor’s rights and family law.
+Cowles Thompson attorneys strive to provide effective, creative, efficient solutions for their clients’ most complex problems, including critical litigation and appeals, employment, business formation and transactions, creditor’s rights and family law.

 # # #